sslukin/ws2016-training/Instructions/en/02 - install server.md

 ## Lab Setup
 For this lab, you will use the available virtual machine environment.
 Before you begin the lab, complete the following steps:
 1. On the host computer, start **PowerShell** as Administrator
-1. Execute the following script:
+1. Execute the following script to download important training files:
     ```powershell
     $url = "https://github.com/sslukin/ws2016-training/archive/refs/heads/main.zip"
     $zip = "c:\ws2016.zip"